stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### TIM

 I'm just making a thing now.
-I'm leaning into it. __[Ben scoffs]__ I-I'm woke.
+I'm leaning into it. __[Ben scoffs]__ I'm-- I'm woke.
 Is that what that means?
 I don't think so.
-But-- Can you be woke about yourself about something you already knew but are now, are now exploiting?
+But-- Can you be woke about yourself about something you already knew but are now-- are now exploiting?

 #### BEN